 Do not be intimidated by Orangetheory Fitness; it is accessible for all fitness levels and ages.
 What started in a Florida gym has grown into quite the fitness business.
 The franchise now has close to 500 locations around the globe.
 It is 60 minutes start to finish of being uncomfortable (in a good way), getting your heart rate jacked up and sweating a lot.
 If you like interval based training (we’re talking short bursts of speed followed by recovery) then you will like Orangetheory.
-The next time you have 60 minutes and you want to get in and get out with a guaranteed good sweat hit up Orangetheory.
+When you have 60 minutes to spare in Kendall Square or Cambridge, Orangetheory is guaranteed for a good workout.
+Get in, get and get out, and get a good sweat in.
 It never disappoints.

 Every day the workout at Orangetheory is different which we love, but the premise always remains the same day in and day out.
 You wear a heart rate monitor and your stats are projected on a TV screen throughout class.
 Your goal is to get your heart rate into the “Orange Zone” for approximately 12-20 minutes of the 60 minute workout.
 If you want to read more about science behind the Orange Zone please do so here.
 We don’t have time to explain it.
 Just know that the Orange Zone is where the magic happens and you have to push yourself to get there.

 During the 60 minute workout you will spend time at three stations: treadmill, rowing, and floor.

 The treadmill portion of the workout is comprised of running or walking between your “Base Pace”, “Push Pace” and “All Out”.
 “Base Pace” is a speed you can run/walk a 5K at, “Push Pace” is a speed that you could run/walk a mile at, and “All Out Pace” is a SPRINT!
 Times, distances and incline vary depending on the workout.